 Editor’s note: a version of this article appeared in the January issue of LivAbility, the quarterly magazine of Ability360.
 However, complete survey results were not published at that time.
-You can access the full survey by visiting our website.
+You can access the full survey at the bottom of this page.

 The results of a recent survey conducted by the AZSILC of people who have disabilities living in Arizona and their experiences with medical providers reveals a healthcare system that often fails to provide accessibility and basic medical care.

 When most people face a significant health related issue, their thoughts turn to finding the most qualified and skilled doctor or specialist to provide care.
 However, for many people who have disabilities in Arizona the most immediate concern is insuring they can get in the door of the medical office and access equipment in the exam room.

 Tempe resident Bill Stokes says that finding accessible healthcare providers is his priority when he is

 Stokes, who uses a wheelchair said, “I spend a significant amount of time calling around to find a medical office with an

 accessible exam table when I need a test or procedure done instead of researching the credentials and qualifications of the